 There are some excellent brands of deodorant balms out there.

 These companies genuinely have our best interests at heart.
 So, if DIY isn’t an option for you, don’t think that you don’t have other/better choices to make.
-I recommend heading over Biome, Flora and Fauna or Nourished Life – they each have some very reputable brands like Black Chicken, Woohoo!, Weleda and Noosa Basics.
+I recommend heading over to Biome and Flora and Fauna – they each have some very reputable brands like Black Chicken, Woohoo!, Weleda and Noosa Basics.
 123 Nourish Me also offer a brilliant roll-on deodorant.

 But, I am obviously here to encourage you to have a go at making it yourself.

 If you haven’t given it a go yet, I can guarantee that once you have tried it, you will realise that it isn’t as daunting as it sounds.
 For those of you who have tried, you’re either loving it from the get-go, or you need a little help fine-tuning.